 Students with disabilities who need reasonable accommodations must identify themselves as having a disability.
-Disclosure of a disability is always voluntary, but the College will not be able to provide accommodations without the student first contacting the Collegiate Disability Services.
+Disclosure of a disability is always voluntary, but the College will not be able to provide accommodations without the student first contacting the Center for Accessibility Services and Academic Accommodations.

 Students with disabilities that affect their participation in academic or other aspects of college life should contact the Section 504 Coordinator to initiate the process for determining any appropriate reasonable accommodations that may be arranged.
 The Section 504 Coordinator will assist students with the procedures necessary for requesting reasonable accommodations.
 Students should expect to work with the College in an interactive process to identify reasonable accommodations.